vdwarakn/scripts-and-utils/gaudi/README.md

 </pre>

 ## Install runtime and other configs
-To install the configuration files use the script:
+To install the configuration files use the scripts:
 ```bash
 sudo bash ./install-container-runtimes.sh
 sudo bash ./grub-setup.sh